-Faculty and students of the Graduate Programs in Human Nutrition participate in a variety of food and nutrition programs and events in the Portland metropolitan area, throughout the state, and in regional and international locations.
+Faculty and students of the Graduate Programs in Human Nutrition participate in a variety of food and nutrition programs and events in the Portland metropolitan area, throughout Oregon, and in regional and international locations.
 Outreach opportunities include providing nutrition education classes to the general public and patients with chronic diseases, participating in health fairs and conferences, and helping underserved and disadvantaged groups through service learning experiences.
 We strongly believe in giving back to our community.

 Area of Concentration

-As a fundamental component of the mission and vision of OHSU and the Dietetic Internship Program, our area of concentration is Community Outreach.
-Our concentration in Community Outreach builds upon several of ACEND's required Professional Practice competencies, as well as the following concentration-specific competencies:
+Our concentration in Community Outreach builds upon several of ACEND's required core competencies, as well as the following concentration-specific competencies:

 - Identify a specific community need(s) involving food and nutrition, set the goals and objectives, and integrate all required parties to carry out the project or activity.

 - Execute and then assess the effectiveness and impact of the community-focused project or activity.